UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 that we can use them to practice laying out plots on the following slides.

+TODO fix so that this code shows up correctly on the slide

 ---

 ## Placing plots next to each other allows us to make more direct comparisons